ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>Showers and thunderstorms before 1am, then a slight chance of showers and thunderstorms.
 Some of the storms could be severe.
          Partly cloudy, with a low around 57.
-West southwest wind 7 to 10 mph, with gusts as high as 20 mph.<br></div>
+West southwest wind 7 to 10 mph, with gusts as high as 20 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">